tangentsoft/pidp8i/doc/os8-patching.md

 `RALF` to assemble the source and on how to to use `LIBRA` to replace the old version of `DLOG` with the new one in `FORLIB.RL`.
-I followed the instructions to hand-tool a patched `FORLIB.RL` which I then put in the `local.tu56` DECtape image along with the other local hacks.
-The `v3d-rk05.os8` script has conditional code to replace `FORLIB.RL` on `SYS:` if installation of FORTRAN IV is enabled.
+I followed the instructions to hand-tool a patched `FORLIB.RL` which I then put in the source tree at `.../src/os8/v3d/LANGUAGE/FORTRAN4/FORLIB.RL SYS:FORLIB.RL` The `patch-rk05.os8` script has conditional code to replace `FORLIB.RL` on `SYS:` if installation of FORTRAN IV is enabled.